-Typically, institutions are notified when the registrar identifies a possible contravention.
+Typically, institutions are notified when the registrar identifies a possible contravention, and PTIB staff work with the institution to address any compliance issues.

-The registrar may use one or more of the following enforcement tools.
+If compliance issues persist, the registrar may use one or more of the following enforcement tools.
 As shown in the table below, each of these tools has progressively more serious implications for institution.

 Tool Implications for Institutions Compliance order The institution must address any contraventions of the PTA or regulations identified in the compliance order by the specified deadline Compliance orders are taken into consideration when determining an institution's category assignment.
-Compliance orders may be published in the Online Directory Order to The institution must refund students as ordered by the registrar if: refund tuition and all related fees The institution enrolled a student who did not meet admission requirements; or iees The institution did not provide work experience within the required timeline (30 days from contract end date) Refund orders may be published in the Online Directory Administrative penalty The institution must pay a specific amount for having contravened the PTA or regulations.
-For more information, see Appendix 13 .
+Compliance orders may be published in the Online Directory Order to The institution must refund students as ordered by the registrar if: refund tuition and all related fees The institution enrolled a student who did not meet admission requirements; or lees The institution did not provide work experience within the required timeline (30 days from contract end date) Refund orders may be published in the Online Directory Administrative penalty The institution must pay a specific amount for having contravened the PTA or regulations.
+For more information, see Appendix 13.
 Where contraventions persist, additional penalty amounts may apply Administrative penalties are taken into consideration when determining an institution's category assignment.
-Administrative penalties will be published in the Online Directory for at least two years Certificate suspension • The institution must not advertise, contract with or enrol new students at any location for which a certificate is suspended until the suspension is lifted.
+Administrative penalties will be published in the Online Directory for at least two years Certificate suspension The institution must not advertise, contract with or enrol new students at any location for which a certificate is suspended until the suspension is lifted.
 Current students may continue their studies.
 The institution is automatically assigned to Category 3, which may increase fees and payments to the Fund Suspension information will be published in the Online Directory for at least two years Certificate cancellation The institution must immediately stop providing or offering to provide any Class A programs at the location for which the certificate has been cancelled The institution may not apply for a certificate for at least one year Cancellation information will be published in the Online Directory for at least two years